-Mitra Manesh, the founder of Innermap App Innermap, is a mindfulness educator with over 3 decades of experience and practice.
+Mitra Manesh, (the founder of Innermap and Innermap App.) is a mindfulness educator with over 3 decades of experience and practice.
 She blends Western methods and Eastern traditions in a synthesis that cultivates intelligence and wisdom.
 A student of Rumi’s philosophy, a former Human Rights Commissioner, Mitra has a private practice in Beverly Hills, CA and teaches at UCLA’s Mindful Awareness Research Center in the School of Neuroscience/Semel Institute.

 A very rough transcription of my interview.

 I’m here with Mitra Manesh and it’s meditation teacher mindfulness-based coach.
 The first question I have is.
 Why meditate?

 Why meditate, because meditation is the study of South and eventually we can no longer skip over ourselves and we need to meet date except and hopefully greet ourselves and also meditation is a great sampler of how.
 A mindful life can look like so hopefully and eventually we would like to copy and paste what we do in our meditation in our daily life.
 I haven’t that nobody’s approached it from that place yet.

 The next question is what is your definition of mindfulness?
 And what does it look like to live a mindful life?